happycrappie/bulldesk.com.br/README.md

 1. `git clone git@github.com:gabrielkoerich/bulldesk.com.br.git` to clone it
 2. `cd bulldesk.com.br` to open the folder
+3. `yarn` to install all dependencies
-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+4. `gridsome develop` to start a local dev server at `http://localhost:8080`

 ### 3. Guidelines